In this article, we'll make a comparison between Wise vs. TorFX. Which one is better for US customers? Which one is cheaper? Find out more here.

 So how do you compare the exchange rates used by different money exchange and transfer services?

-Try comparing the mid-market rate with the exchange rate offered by your chosen transfer service.
-You’ll quickly find that many international money transfer services don’t offer customers the real exchange rate.
-Instead, they roll up their profit into the exchange rate they apply.
+Instead, services roll up their profit into the exchange rate they apply.
 This isn’t transparent and can mean that customers pay more than they need to.

-However, services such as Wise, believe it’s fairer to use the mid-market rate, and apply only a small transparent fee to each transaction.
+Some services like Wise use the mid-market rate, and apply only a small transparent fee to each transaction.
 That makes it much easier for customers to understand and compare the true cost of the transfer — and can be much cheaper, too.

 The exchange rates used by both Western Union and traditional banks typically include a markup on the real exchange rate.
 However, the amount of this markup varies depending on the currency pairing involved.